Annual Statewide Exhibition 2020

 Entrants must agree to all terms stated in the prospectus and online registration to participate.

-Artists from neighbor islands are responsible for shipping their accepted artwork to Downtown Art Center with delivery no later than Monday October 19th.
+Artists from neighbor islands are responsible for shipping their accepted artwork to Downtown Art Center with delivery no later than Saturday, October 17th.
 Late arrivals, oversized art works, and entries that pose a shipping or handling problem may not be accepted.
-Shipping information and labels will be provided to accepted artists on the day of jurying.
+Detailed delivery instructions will be emailed to accepted entrants on October 12.

 HOW DOES THE PROCESS WORK?

-1. Check your membership status.
-If you are already a Hawai’i Craftsmen member, make sure you are current through November 14th 2020.
-If you are not a member then you can either join Hawai’i Craftsmen to receive the discounted registration price ($25), or continue as a guest and pay the non-member price ($75).
+Step 1.
+If you are already a Hawai‘i Craftsmen member, log in to your Hawai’i Craftsmen account and check your membership status to make sure you are current through November 14, 2020.
+If you are not a member then you can either join Hawai‘i Craftsmen to receive the discounted registration price ($25), or register as a guest and pay the non-member price ($75).

-2. Submit up to six pieces online through our event registration form.
-You will need your: contact information, artwork titles, artwork dimensions, artwork prices, and a photo of each piece.
+Step 2.
+Submit up to six pieces online through our event registration form.
+You will need your: contact information, artwork titles, artwork dimensions, artwork prices, and 3 images of each piece.

-If your work is accepted on one of the neighbor islands, you must pay for shipping to O’ahu, and we will pay for shipping back to you when the exhibition closes.
-Shipping instructions will be provided at artwork pickup.
+If your work is accepted and you live on one of the neighbor islands, you must pay for shipping to O’ahu and we will pay for shipping back to you when the exhibition closes.
+Shipping instructions will be provided in your acceptance email.
+Shipped work must arrive at the DAC by Saturday, October 17.

 ARE THE IMAGES USED TO JUDGE THE ARTWORK?